What is Hazard Mitigation?

 Commonwealth of Pennsylvania State All-Hazard Mitigation Plan

 Each state is required to have a hazard mitigation plan in order to be eligible for certain types of federal mitigation funding.
-Visit PEMA's Hazard Mitigation Forms and Documents to view the 2013 Commonwealth of Pennsylvania's FEMA/PEMA Approved All-Hazard Mitigation Plan (PDF) and other resources.
+View the 2018 Commonwealth of Pennsylvania's FEMA/PEMA Approved All-Hazard Mitigation Plan (PDF) and other resources.

 What's New in Hazard Mitigation?